PostHog/posthog.com/contents/handbook/people/team-structure/platform.md

 ### Objective owner

-James G
+James G (Yakko or Tiina?)

-### Key results
+### Key results (End of July 2022)

-- P90 ingestion latency is < 30s by June
+- P90 ingestion latency is < 30s for unprocessed events
+- No major ingestion fires
+- Person data is ingested and stored on events to enable increased querying scale
-- Minimal data integrity issues reported caused by compromise from enabling scale by June
+- No unresolved data integrity issues reported by customers

 ## Sub team - Infrastructure